swiftsoftwaregroup/swift-api-rest/README.md

 ## Additional Considerations

 In reality a book could be from many Authors and one Author could write several books.
-This diagram illustrates the database schema:
+This diagram illustrates the database schema that accomodates those relationships:

 ```mermaid
 erDiagram